Ontario Graduate Scholarships and Queen Elizabeth II Graduate Scholarships in Science and Technology

 - A T4A will be issued for each calendar year that the scholarship is held.

 Students awarded an OGS/QEII-GSST may hold part-time employment of an average of 10 hours per week to a maximum of 520 hours per year and normally that is in the form of a Graduate Teaching Assistantship (GTA).
-Award holders may have their funding reduced which is provided by supervisor support (RFA) and or Trent Research Fellowships (RF).
+As per the offer of admission, award holders may have funding reduced that is provided through supervisor support (RFA) or the School of Graduate Studies (RF).

 To be able to be considered for an OGS/QEII-GSST at Trent, an applicant must: